differentialprivacy/differentialprivacy/_posts/2022-03-02-dp-fine-tuning.md

 A paradigm for private learning that leverages self-supervised pre-training could follow two steps:

 - collect cheap and public (unlabeled) data from the task domain (e.g., vision, language, etc.) to pre-train a model with self-supervised learning, and
-- collect moderate amounts of task specific private (labeled) data and fine-tune the pre-trained model under differential privacy to perform the task.[^2]
+- collect moderate amounts of task-specific private (labeled) data and fine-tune the pre-trained model under differential privacy to perform the task.[^2]

 To date, some of the best differentially private deep learning results in the literature have resulted from instantiating this paradigm [[4](https://arxiv.org/abs/2011.11660), [11](https://arxiv.org/abs/2110.05679), [12](https://arxiv.org/abs/2110.06500)].
 Below, we review works which capitalize on self-supervised pre-training by differentially privately fine-tuning pre-trained models with an iterative gradient method like DP-SGD [[19](https://dl.acm.org/doi/abs/10.1145/2976749.2978318), [20](https://ieeexplore.ieee.org/abstract/document/6736861)].[^3]